langroid/langroid/README.md

 Ask a question you want answered based on the URLs content.
 The default URLs are about various articles and discussions on LLM-based agents, compression and intelligence.
-Try asking:
+If you are using the default URLs, try asking:
 > who is Pattie Maes?
+and then a follow-up question:
+> what did she build?